 It feels to be back home in Massachusetts, after working in Switzerland for umpty years -- a region which is very, very different from here in "the happy valley"!

-But regardless of what continent I am in, if I had to sum myself up in a headline, it would be "Well-Groomed Mountain Man Seeks Wild Woman."
+But regardless of what continent I am in, if I had to sum myself up in a headline, it would be "Well-Groomed Mountain Man."

 Let me explain . . .
 In college, I worked in Yellowstone National Park as a volunteer ranger-naturalist for two summers, and after grad school I lived in Australia for four years on a one-year grant (Don't ask!) to learn about their national parks.
 I supported myself as a freelance foreign correspondent for magazines and newspapers back home in the States.
 In-between, I did internships at the PBS show "Nature" and a kids' magazine put out by National Geographic.

-I love exploring new places -- I've been on assignment to places such as South Africa and Hawaii -- so I guess it's no surprise that when opportunity knocked, I wound up on the Swiss-French border, in the land of the Alps.
+I love exploring new places -- I've been on assignment to places such as South Africa and Hawaii -- so I guess it's no surprise that when opportunity knocked, I wound up next to the Alps.
 I worked at a particle physics research center where I wrote and edited their online magazine, and I could look out the office window and see Mont Blanc.
 (That's the mountain behind me, in my profile photo.)

 In the words of Huckleberry Finn: "So there ain't nothing more to write about, and I am rotten glad of it, because if I'd a-knowed what a trouble it was to make a book I wouldn't a tackled it, and ain't a-going to no more."

 Which reminds me -- be sure to check out the "15 Reasons to Date A Reporter" https://www.eharmony.com/dating-advice/dating-advice-for-you/15-reasons-to-date-a-reporter/#.U5YOrS9hsTx

 Other big news: the neighborhood cat seems to have adopted me, and waits outside the porch door each morning.